The Duke of Edinburgh's Award: Australia

-The Award was established in Australia in 1959 on the initiative of Sir Adrien Curlewis (son of Herbert Curlewis) in 1958.
+The Award was established in Australia in 1959 on the initiative of Sir Adrian Curlewis (son of Herbert Curlewis) in 1958.
 By 1962 the award was available in all state and territories and today over 30,000 young Australians commence a Bronze, Silver or Gold Award each year.
 The Duke of Ed in Australia is a widely recognised organising and accrediting framework of non-formal education and learning.
 Over 775,000 young Australians have now completed their award and approximately 45,000 are actively participating in the award programme each year, supported by a network of 60,000 volunteers acting as award leaders, supervisors and assessors.

 The Duke of Edinburgh's International Award can be found in over 1,200 locations and institutions across Australia including cities, rural and remote areas, through Government and independent schools, universities, indigenous communities, refugee support programmes, detention centres, community organisations, disability groups and other youth programmes.
-The National Chairman is currently Gary Nairn, and the National CEO is Peter Kaye.
+From 2018 to 2024, the National Chairman was Gary Nairn, and the National CEO is Peter Kaye.
 The Hon Larry Anthony is the chair of The Friends of The Duke of Edinburgh's Award in Australia and Andrew Murray AM is the deputy chair.

+As of 2025, the award became available to complete through the Australian Army Cadets, making it more accessible and cheaper for people to complete the award.